RumeelHussainbnb/BNBChainLearningPathway-Playground/markdown/celo/CHAIN_CONNECTION.md

 Congratulations, you have successfully made a function that can connect to the Celo node!
 This can be applied either on the client-side or server-side, depending on your needs.

-In this tutorial you’ve learned how to use the ContractKit package and DataHub to connect to the Celo node.
+In this tutorial you’ve learned how to use the ContractKit package to connect to the Celo node.
 You also had a chance to run one simple query to test that connection.